Table of Contents

-If you've been considering pursuing a career as a graphic designer but you still have questions, you've come to the right place.
-Like most careers, becoming a graphic designer takes time, money, and a certain level of commitment to learning a new craft.
-With that in mind, we'll be answering some of the most frequently asked questions from people who want to know what it takes to become a professional graphic designer and to build a portfolio website.
+Becoming a graphic designer takes time, money, and dedication to learning a new skill.
+That said, we'll be answering some of the most frequently asked questions about becoming a professional graphic designer and how to build a portfolio website.

 We'll get into what a graphic designer actually does, how to build an online portfolio, what skills you need to become one, and how to come up with pricing for your first logo design project.
 By the end, you'll have all the answers you need in order to make an informed decision about whether you want a career in graphic design.